arturoschneider/Artur/project/README.md

 ## Description

-The web site was thought for those who are seeking for a way to get people to know with precision their academic, work and experience paths, maybe for a job selection proccesses, an interviews or scolarships.
+The web site was thought for those who are seeking for a way to get people to know with precision their academic, work and experience paths, maybe for a job selection proccesses, an interview or scolarships.

 For that, the site gives the user the opportunity to create an interactive personal site which has all the information needed and the links to redirect end-users, recruiters or coleagues to web sites where study programs, certificates, information about organizations, grades, etc. can be found.